 Auxiliary brake system

 The brake system introduced herein is Auxiliary brakes, in additional to brake systems existing at present.
-This is an inboard braking system wherein the brakes are mounted on the chassis of the vehicles in addition to pedal brakes and hand brakes (emmergency brakes).
-This brake system prevents vehicle moving any further even in case of failure of brakes installs in wheel hubs.
+This supplementary brake system is capable of functioning independently to stop or slow down an automobile.
+It is an inboard braking method wherein the brakes are mounted on the chassis of the vehicles in addition to pedal brakes and hand brakes (emergency brakes).
+Even incase of failure in conventional brakes the new attachment is capable of preventing the vehicle moving any further.

 Brakes applied on wheels are acting on vertical planes along the direction of the vehicle is moving.
 If we introduce a brake system acting perpendicular direction of the travelling vehicle there will be a tendency to tilt the vehicle to left or right.
 So we have taken this situation in to consideration while designing the auxiliary brake that can apply to propeller shaft directly.

-Advantagously the Auxiliary brake levarge is extended to disengage the connection between engine and clutch.
+Advantageously the Auxiliary brake leverage is extended to disengage the connection between engine and clutch.

 Contact the Innovator for more details : Leelananda Jayasuriya